 - Post-accident blood alcohol content test results

-- The official truck accident report made to local police
+- The official truck accident report made to the local police

 Some of the evidence we collect for you can be hard to come by on your own.
 Our team understands how important evidence collection is, so we do it for you.
 That means you will have a complete evidence file before settlement negotiations start.
 This is important because your evidence can greatly influence the settlement process.

-Your Truck Accident Lawyer Can Help You Recover for the Loss of a Loved One
+Your Truck Accident Lawyer Can Help You Financially Recover After the Loss of a Loved One

 We carefully evaluate your case and your loss and make sure the list of compensable damages is complete and comprehensive before submitting it.
 Wrongful death damages can include: